1 9 7 2 – 1 9 8 4 (UK)

 Each episode began with the court reporter (Peter Wheeler) explaining the details of the offence, or summarising the events so far, accompanied by photographs of the key individuals concerned.

-As in a real court, the judge and the lawyers were not the same every week, although some characters recurred over the years, such as Jonathan Fry QC (Bernard Gallagher) and The Hon.
+As in a real court, the judge and the lawyers were not the same every week, although some characters recurred over the years, such as Jonathan Fry QC (Bernard Gallagher) and the Hon.
 Mr Justice Campbell (William Mervyn).

+The casting in this series was always extremely good, balancing the well-known with some relatively unfamiliar faces.
 A number of the defendants and witnesses were played by actors who later achieved great fame, including Colin Firth, Ben Kingsley, Peter Capaldi and Bob Hoskins.

 The Hon.
 Mr Justice Campbell